Convoy JW 58

-Convoy JW 58 was an Arctic convoy sent from Britain by the Western Allies to aid the Soviet Union during World War II.
-It sailed in March 1944, reaching the Soviet northern ports in early April.
-All ships arrived safely.
-JW 58 was attacked by German U-boat and aircraft but suffered no losses.
+Convoy JW 58 (27 March − 4 April 1944) was an Arctic convoy sent from Britain by the Western Allies to aid the Soviet Union during World War II.
+The convoy reached the Soviet northern ports intact.
+The convoy was attacked by German U-boats and aircraft but suffered no loss.
 Three U-boats were destroyed and six aircraft were shot down during these operations.